abdulkasif/task-manager-open-source/README.md

 # task-manager-open-source
-A simple full-stack open source project with Vite + FastAPI + SQLite
+A simple full-stack open source project with Vite + FastAPI + SQLite.

+A simple tool to manage your tasks